rpjohnst/rpjohnst.github.io/_posts/2020-08-22-safe-bindings-in-rust.md

 }
 ```

 In a sense, `unsafe` functions like this are the *exact opposite* of `unsafe` blocks.
 An `unsafe` *block* says "I've ensured that these operations are always safe."
 An `unsafe` *function* says "The caller is responsible for ensuring this operation is always safe."
-Ideally, both should carry comments justifying their correctness &mdash; on blocks, pointing out the safety checks; on functions, describing the rules the caller must follow.
+Ideally, both should carry comments justifying their correctness --- on blocks, pointing out the safety checks; on functions, describing the rules the caller must follow.

 However, code generation happens before and outside of this whole system!
 There's no way to mark a macro or build script as an `unsafe` operation.
 This is the real question here: **Where do we put the comments justifying that generated, safe wrapper functions enforce the foreign functions' safety rules, and how would an audit know to look for them?**

-### What are our options?
+## What are our options?

 I begin with a couple of obligatory non-options: